 A new addition to the Prospex collection

-In addition to the limited edition that commorates the 80th anniversary of Naomi Uemura’s birth, a gray dialed version joins the Prospex collection.
-The watch shares the same textured pattern dial as the limited edition but is in a charcoal gray color that is similar to the 1970 original.
+In addition to the limited edition that commemorates the 80th anniversary of Naomi Uemura’s birth, a grey dialled version joins the Prospex collection.
+The watch shares the same textured pattern dial as the limited edition but is in a charcoal grey colour that is similar to the 1970 original.
 It shares the same case design, features and specifications as the commemorative watch and will also be available at the Seiko Boutiques and selected retail partners worldwide

 in July 2021.